Textualize/textual/docs/guide/CSS.md

 ```

-You may recognize some of the elements in the above screenshot, but it doesn't quite look like a dialog.
+You may recognize some elements in the above screenshot, but it doesn't quite look like a dialog.
 This is because we haven't added a stylesheet.

 ## CSS files